idabrzezinskaopml/sae-poverty-bgd/README.md

 - Visual as much as possible.
 - Explain the audience.
   -  Help decide the reader whether this is for them or not.
-f.
-Explain technical pre-requisites
+- Explain technical pre-requisites
-i.
-Computing power, etc.
+  - Computing power, etc.

 2. The ‘core’ guide
-a.
-How to use this guide.
+- How to use this guide.
-i.
-Each section could be used/gone through on their own (i.e. you can start with Section B, we provide the data output to run that on the Bangladesh example.)
+  - Each section could be used/gone through on their own (i.e. you can start with Section B, we provide the data output to run that on the Bangladesh example.)
-b.
-Section A: Getting the data you need.
+- Section A: Getting the data you need.
-i.
-Introduction: Non-technical description of what you do in this section.
+  - Introduction: Non-technical description of what you do in this section.
-1. Step by step diagram that explains the process. ii.
+    -  Step by step diagram that explains the process. ii.
 The theory
 1. Key concepts in geospatial analyses
 i.
 The characteristics of geospatial datasets.